SuperElastix/elastix/README.md

 More information, including an extensive manual and model zoo, can be found on the website: <https://elastix.lumc.nl/>.

+For a graphical user interface in a desktop application, see the [napari plugin](https://github.com/SuperElastix/elastix_napari).

+For a simple, Pythonic, pip-installable interface, see [itk-elastix](https://github.com/InsightSoftwareConsortium/ITKElastix).

+Interactive tutorials are available in [Jupyter notebooks](https://mybinder.org/v2/gh/InsightSoftwareConsortium/ITKElastix/master?urlpath=lab/tree/examples%2FITK_Example01_SimpleRegistration.ipynb).

 You can also subscribe to the [mailing list](https://groups.google.com/forum/#!forum/elastix-imageregistration) for questions.
 Information on contributing to `elastix` can be found [here](CONTRIBUTING.md).